AntonisDaniil180/Data-Science-project-for-sales/README.md

-A simple Data Science project were I analyse some data and I use seaborn for visualisation.
+A  Data Science project were I analyse sales data and I use seaborn for visualisation.